Dpdl-io/DpdlEngine/README.md

 Additional API's can be added to the class definition file as needed.

-## Dpdl embedded programming languages
+## Dpdl embeddable programming languages

 Multiple programming languages can be embedded within the same **Dpdl** script via a the keyword **`>>`**.
 Further programming languages can be developed and integrated via a dedicated plug-in interface and configuration.